onurhakki/harmonics/README.md

 You can adjust A0, An and Bn components.

 Furthermore, there are some built-in values for some of the most used waveforms.
-Screenshots are also shown in the followings.
+Screenshots are also shown in the following.

 ### Square Wave
 ![image](https://user-images.githubusercontent.com/53830179/198528094-95d16c2f-4892-4f87-976c-77bf5b9de55d.png)